 I am convinced that my volunteer involvement and just ‘doing the work’ has made me a better watershed steward.
 It has led me to want to protect the watershed’s beautiful and unique environment, and it has taught me how to do so!
 Experience gained from helping monitor the lake with our watershed biologist, Rob Karner, has greatly enhanced my water quality knowledge.

-Rob has been volunteering with the Glen Lake Association since 2019 when he began serving on the Water Level Committee, helping to monitor lake levels.
+Rob has been volunteering with the Glen Lake Association since 2019 when he began serving on the Water Level Committee, helping to monitor lake levels and river flow.
 Rob also plays an active role in the Association’s water quality efforts by taking water clarity measurements, testing chlorophyll a and phosphorus levels, and helping our watershed scientist monitor for aquatic invasive species on Little Glen.
 Thank you, Rob, for your dedication to the mission of the GLA!